 Call the Police

 Were you on the receiving end of a hit-and-run?
 Bring your car to Absolute Auto Body.
 We can restore crumple zones, the auto paint, and more.
 Our other services also include towing if your car is no longer serviceable.
 After a hit-and-run collision, stay calm and follow the above steps.
+Contact us today for all your autobody needs!

 Two locations to serve you: Everett and Lynnwood